-ART-103 3 units LEC 48-54 Introduction to Modernism
+3 units ART-103 Introduction to Modernism LEC 48-54

 This course surveys Modernist art, architecture and design.
 Students will study a variety of forms and artists in the context of cultural and historical developments, with an emphasis on Modernist culture and products in the United States and Europe.
 Prerequisite: None.